-The Information Age has had profound implications on the structure, management, and strategies of modern organizations.
-This course examines these transformations with particular emphasis on information systems (IS) as an enabler and driver of corporate strategy, electronic business and inter-organizational information systems, business intelligence and knowledge management, and the issues and challenges of managing information technology.
-This course is only offered in the fall semester and must be taken in sequence with BUS 612.
-1.5 semester hours
+The Information Age has had profound implications on the structure, management and strategies of the modern organization.
+Students will examine these transformations with particular emphasis on information systems (IS) as an enabler and driver of corporate strategy, electronic business and inter-organizational information systems, business intelligence and knowledge management.
+In addition, because data is at the core of effective business decision making, students will also focus on data from its collection and consolidation through analysis and modeling, with particular emphasis on decision theory and data mining techniques.
+Ensuring data validity, reliability, security and privacy are emphasized.
+The course requires students have Excel 2010 (or lower) and a working knowledge of spreadsheets.
+Prerequisites: BUS 518 or equivalent.
+3 semester hours